codefionn/pgcl/README.md

 # PGCL

 ```
-This interpreter and programming language is subject to huge change.
+This interpreter and programming language are subject to huge change.
 ```

 PGCL - *pretty good calculator language* - is a language for basic